Tax & Accountancy

 Section 24 tax explained: a complete landlord guide

-Section 24 of the Finance (No. 2) Act 2015 is one of the most significant tax changes ever made to the private rented sector in England.
-It removed the ability for individual landlords to deduct mortgage interest and other finance costs from their rental income before calculating tax, replacing it with a basic-rate tax credit worth 20% of finance costs.
-For higher-rate and additional-rate taxpayers, the result has been a substantial increase in their tax bills, in some cases pushing landlords into losses even when their properties are cash-flow positive.
-This guide explains exactly how Section 24 tax works, who it affects, how to calculate the impact, and what options exist to mitigate it.
+Section 24 of the Finance (No. 2) Act 2015 is one of the most significant tax changes ever made to the private rented sector.
+It removed the ability for individual landlords to deduct mortgage interest and other finance costs from rental income before calculating tax, and replaced it with a basic-rate tax credit worth 20% of finance costs.
+For higher-rate and additional-rate taxpayers the result has been a substantial increase in tax bills, in some cases pushing landlords into a loss even when a property is cash-flow positive.
+This guide explains how Section 24 works, who it affects, how to calculate the impact, and what options exist to reduce it.

 What is Section 24 tax?

-Section 24 – sometimes called the ‘landlord tax’ or the finance cost restriction – restricts the amount of mortgage interest relief that individual landlords can offset against their rental income.
-Before Section 24 was phased in between 2017 and 2020, landlords could deduct mortgage interest payments in full from their rental income, paying income tax only on the remaining profit.
-That relief no longer exists for individuals.
-In its place, landlords receive a tax credit equal to 20% of their finance costs.
+Section 24, sometimes called the landlord tax or the finance cost restriction, limits the mortgage interest relief that individual landlords can set against rental income.
+The rule sits in section 24 of the Finance (No. 2) Act 2015.
+Before it was phased in between 2017 and 2020, landlords could deduct mortgage interest in full from rental income and pay tax only on the remaining profit.
+That relief no longer exists for individuals; in its place, landlords receive a tax credit equal to 20% of their finance costs.

 How the old mortgage interest relief worked

-Before Section 24, the tax treatment of mortgage interest was straightforward.
+Before Section 24, the treatment of mortgage interest was straightforward.
 A landlord would calculate rental income, deduct all allowable costs including mortgage interest, and pay income tax on the resulting profit.
-A higher-rate taxpayer receiving £20,000 in rent and paying £12,000 in mortgage interest would pay tax only on the £8,000 profit.
-For a 40% taxpayer, that meant a tax bill of £3,200.
+A higher-rate taxpayer receiving £20,000 in rent and paying £12,000 in mortgage interest paid tax only on the £8,000 profit, which at 40% meant a bill of £3,200.
+This treated mortgage interest the way any other business treats a finance cost: as a deductible expense.
+Section 24 departed from that principle entirely for individuals.

 How Section 24 tax works now